scttfrdmn/lens/apps/jupyter/CONTRIBUTING.md

 - **No external dependencies** for core functionality where possible
 - **AWS SDK v2** for all AWS operations
 - **Cobra** for CLI framework (industry standard)
-- **Local state management** using JSON files in `~/.aws-jupyter/`
+- **Local state management** using JSON files in `~/.lens-jupyter/`
 - **YAML configuration** for environments (human-readable)

 ---

 ## 💡 Thank You!

-Your contributions make aws-jupyter better for everyone.
+Your contributions make lens-jupyter better for everyone.
 Whether you're fixing typos, adding features, or helping other contributors, your efforts are appreciated! 🙏

 **Questions?** Don't hesitate to open an issue or start a discussion.
 We're here to help!